 SilverPlug® is the only recognised medical device for preventing bacterial build up in the abutment screw access chamber – eliminating the large potential reservoir that can harbour the most pathogenic bacteria for surrounding soft tissues.
 Its natural anti-bacterial effect helps prevent peri-implant diseases.

-SilverPlug® is a silver based polymer which has a high antibacterial effect that maintains its efficacy for the life of the patient.
+SilverPlug® is a silver-based polymer that has a high antibacterial effect that maintains its efficacy for the life of the patient.
 Easily placed and retrieved if needed, it can also be replaced and re-used following the replacement of the prosthesis.

 - Easy to place and retrieve